Tekhne/sandbox/README.md

-This project acts as a playground for exploring various technologies.
+This is a playground for exploring various technologies.